Home » UI vs. UX: Two Sides of the Same Coin

 Discover UI/UX Design

 If you’re still confused, worry not.
-Let’s go through another example that will enlighten your understanding of these concepts!
+Let’s go through another example of the difference between UI and UX that will enlighten your understanding of these concepts!

 Let’s say you’re designing a car.
 The UX would be the components that make the functionality of the car, such as the steering system, start/stop system, electrical system, AC system, exhaust, and more elements that determine how all the car’s features connect together.